Skip to content

 Solid breakfast at Havila Hotel Geiranger, dagens første ferge already at the quay, brilliant sunshine.
 We rolled the 200 metres of warmup out of the harbour and Ørnevegen started right there — no easing in.
 6.9 km at 8.2% average.
 Several groups around us: tydelig at ikke alle var klar over hva som ventet.

 11 serpentiner up the wall of the fjord, the road carved into the mountainside, every switchback opening up a new view down to Geiranger.
 The final hairpin is Ørnesvingen — Eagle Bend — the widest of the lot, with the cruise ships in the fjord reduced to dots and Dalsnibba visible across the valley.
-I held 268 W and stopped the timer at 39:44.
 We saved the photo stop for the descent.

 The descent of Ørnevegen was the surprise of the day for the wrong reason.
 Bremser så varme — the brakes got hot enough that I had to stop and let them cool.
 Take it easy on the way down.
 At Oppskredtunnelen we took the gravel track on the side, recommended over the unlit tunnel.
 Then the Eidsdal ferry: svele tradition, brunost or smørkrem, both correct.
 Slak utforkjøring from the top down to the quay.

 Stille veier toward Trollstigen, sauer på veien, sheep that did not move for cyclists.
 30 km of slak stigning where the landscape just keeps getting more beautiful.
-The summit at 870m: a waffle and a coffee at the café, looking down the 11 hairpins we were about to climb.
-Klatringen was 9.43 km at 7.1% with 677m of elevation.
-I held 267 W and rode it in 45:51.
+The summit at 858m: a waffle and a coffee at the café, looking down the 11 hairpins we were about to climb.
+Klatringen was 7.9 km at 8.2% with 672m of elevation.
 Hot, sweat in my eyes, and the drivers passing me on Trollstigen kept giving thumbs up out the window.
 That is what climbing Trollstigen is.

 Gudbrandjuvet on the way back: toilet and café, both useful.
 Another svele on the return ferry.
 Back to Havila Hotel by evening, legs cooked.